yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 en:     > 2. `e` → go to the end of this word.
 en:     >
 en:     > By default, word are composed of letter and the underscore character.
+en:     > Let's call a WORD a group of letter separated by blank characters.
-en:     > If you want to use word in the meaning of group of letter separated by spaces, just use uppercases:
+en:     > If you want to consider WORDS, then just use uppercases:
 en:     >
-en:     > 1. `W` → go to the start of the following "extended" word,
+en:     > 1. `W` → go to the start of the following WORD,
-en:     > 2. `E` → go to the end of this "extended" word.
+en:     > 2. `E` → go to the end of this WORD.
 fr: 1.
 N`G` → Aller à la ligne N
 fr: 2. `gg` → raccourci pour `1G`, retourner au début du fichier
 fr: 3. `G`  → Aller à la dernière ligne.